Ava33343/A_Tale_of_Two_Cryptos/Instructions/README.md

 Use descriptive statistics to answer the following questions:

 > Which coin had the highest mean positive score?
->   * Bitcoin has the higher mean positive score compared to ethereum, 0.074 vs. 0.065.
 >
 > Which coin had the highest negative score?
->    * Based on the descriptive statistics, Ethereum has the highest compound score.
->        * It topped at 0.90 vs. the maximum compound score of 0.79 from Ethereum.
->    * On the other hand, Bitcoin has compound scores higher than Ethereum on
->        * its average, minimum, 25th, 50th and 75th percentiles.
 >
 > Which coin had the highest positive score?
->    * Ethereum has the highest positive score with its maximum at 0.21 rather than the 0.14 received by Bitcoin.
->
-> _*Sentiments towards Ethereum are more volatile as the standard deviations are higher than those for Bitcoin*_
-> _*on scores for compound, negative, neutral and positive texts.*_

 #### Natural Language Processing